GlareDB/glaredb.github.io/introduction/installation/python-bindings.md

 con.sql("select 1").show()
 ```

 By default, `connect` will use an in-memory database.
-A path may be provided to
+To persist data locally,
-`connect` to persist data after the python script exits.
+a path may be provided to `connect`.

 ```python
 import glaredb